EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning: Experiments

 \subsubsection{Performance by Difficulty Level}

-Stratifying performance by difficulty (\autoref{fig:level_performance}) reveals a functional transition in model utility.
-In the Easy tier, efficiency-oriented architectures like GPT-5 Mini (67.84\%) and open models like Llama 3.1 70B (52.55\%) perform considerably well, suggesting flagship compute is unnecessary for fundamental engineering problems.
-However, the Advanced tier exposes a sharp divergence: Llama 3.1 70B collapses to 23.33\%, identifying frontier systems as the sole viable option for high-complexity scenarios, led by Gemini 3 Pro (54.55\%).
-Notably, specialized math-enhanced models (e.g., Qwen 2.5 Math) consistently underperform, peaking at just 32.35\% on Easy tasks, confirming that abstract mathematical pre-training is insufficient for domain-specific physical reasoning.
+As shown in~\autoref{fig:level_performance}, on Easy problems, efficiency-oriented models such as GPT-5 Mini (67.84\%) remain competitive with frontier models, suggesting flagship compute is unnecessary for fundamental engineering reasoning.
+The Advanced tier exposes a sharp divergence: open-weights models collapse dramatically (Llama~3.1 70B: 23.33\%) while frontier models sustain meaningful performance (Gemini~3.1 Pro: 49.70\%), establishing difficulty as the primary axis separating viable from non-viable model classes.
+Math-enhanced models fail to close this gap at any tier, peaking at just 32.35\% on Easy tasks, confirming that abstract mathematical pre-training does not transfer to physically grounded reasoning under complexity pressure.